kjosib/kjosib.github.io/ThisIsTheWay/kick_off.md

   sunk-cost deletium increases exponentially.
 * If you've done all you can and a goal is genuinely wedged, make a loud clamor to the sponsor or whoever else has influence.

-How shall we communicate the forecast, schedule, and progress?

-* The medium, and the nature of the message?
-* Amongst ourselves or with external stakeholders?

 What information composes the forecast?